reinoudb/charts/bento-next/README.md

 ### service

-To configure a `ClusterIP` service for the Bento-Next application, modify the following parameters:
+To configure a `ClusterIP` service for the application, modify the following parameters:

 | Option | Description |
 |--------|-------------|